lealbaugh/jvns-redesign/source/_posts/2014-05-28-anonymous-talk-submission-equals-amazing.markdown

 We did that, and after much sadness (what do you mean this is still too many talks!
 We can't accept three talks about the Curry-Howard isomorphism!), we had a program!.

+### Super-personal responses

+Alex, our Chief Anonymizer, did not only do an amazing job of anonymizing!
+Not at all.
+We got a ton of submissions that we would have *loved* to accept if we'd had more space.

+So Alex sent personal emails to people whose talks we rejected saying how interesting he thought their talks were and which parts specifically he liked.

+If your talk got rejected, you should consider submitting it to another conference!
+We probably loved it.

 ### Amazing results